tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 ## API

 In order to access the API, we will need to fill in the remain of the endpoints in CBAPI.m.
-Other than authentication, there are two other endpoints we will want to access, the endpoint to get communities and the endpoint to get posts or create a new post.
+Other than authentication, there are two other endpoints we will want to access: the endpoint to get communities and the endpoint to get posts or create a new post.

 The communities endpoint is fairly straightforward.
-We want should simply change it to return the endpoint which downloads all of the communities.
+We simply go to the endpoint which downloads all of the communities.

     + (NSString*)communitiesPath {
           return @"communities.json";